Skip to main content

 --health-cmd

-docker run --health-cmd "curl -f http://localhost/"
+docker run --health-cmd "curl -f http://localhost/" nginx

-β€’ useful for testing without rebuilding image.
+β€’ useful for ad-hoc testing or images shipped without a HEALTHCHECK.

 --health-interval